rfcx/engineering-support/README.md

 ### HelpScout

 External users can send a message to a support agent via support.rfcx.org or they can email support@rfcx.org.
-Both
+Both result in a conversation thread in HelpScout.

 ## Support Process